b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 You can check the minimum and maximum value for `Int` by typing `typemin(Int)` and `typemax(Int)` on my laptop those are `jl typemin(Int)` and `jl typemax(Int)`, respectively.

-It is enough for most calculations, still if you expect a really big number you should use [BigInt](https://docs.julialang.org/en/v1/base/numbers/#BigFloats-and-BigInts) (now you should be only limited by the amount of memory on your computer).
+The broad range of `Int` is enough for most calculations, still if you expect a really big number you should use [BigInt](https://docs.julialang.org/en/v1/base/numbers/#BigFloats-and-BigInts) (now you should be only limited by the amount of memory on your computer).

 So let me correct my code